neo4j/docker-neo4j/README.md

 The `/conf` volume will override all configuration provided by the image and must therefore contain a complete, valid set of Neo4j configuration files.

+To generate an initial set of configuration files, run the image with the `dump-config` command.

+	docker run \
+	    --volume=$HOME/neo4j-config:/config \
+	    neo4j/neo4j dump-config

 ### Build a new image

 For more complex customization of the image you can create a new image based on this one.